-Assessment: We start with 1-4 one hour sessions (insurance can be billed for these) to conduct an intake, assess readiness, assess history and treatment goals and targets.
+Assessment: We start with 1-4 50 min sessions (insurance can be billed for these) to conduct an intake, assess readiness, assess history and treatment goals and targets.
 We will also make sure all necessary coping, self care, and emotional regulation skills are onboard to ensure readiness for EMDR.

 Once we have a good understanding of the current problem we map out the major life experiences that contributed to these present day concerns.
 We start typically with the first memory but sometimes the worst one.
 Bilateral Stimulation (eye movements) is utilized until that memory is no longer emotionally activating to you now.
 Once the past memories are taken care of we move on to present day concerns and then future situations that may arise.

 Sessions: Sessions are schedule for 3 or 4 hours.
 Breaks are scheduled to give you a rest.
 This is a great time to have a snack, go for a walk, or just give yourself a rest.